 For students with learning difficulties, we also offer advice and guidance on our study support pages on Moodle.

-Please see our Students Disabilities Procedure for more information.
+Please see our Students with disabilities procedure for more information.

 We understand that you may require some emotional support throughout your course.
 These sources of support are available to all students: